tombaker/csv2shex/docs/basics/shape_variant.rst

     DCAP
         Shape
-            shape_id: :book
+            shapeID: :book
             start: True
             Statement
                 prop_id: dct:creator
             Statement
                 prop_id: dct:title

-The value of `shape_label` is taken from the row where a new `shape_id` is first encountered.
+The value of `shape_label` is taken from the row where a new `shapeID` is first encountered.
 In other words, subsequent labels will simply be ignored.
 The following CSV is therefore interpreted as shown above:

 .. csv-table::
    :file: ../basics/shape_variant2.csv